 In fact, the IRS says you don’t have to explain at all.

 Whether you’re missing a form you need to complete your return, will be on vacation on Tax Day, or just can’t face the paperwork right now, you can probably get an extension.
-However, you must follow the rules on how to file a tax extension.
+But you must follow the rules on how to file a tax extension.

 Even though you don’t have to justify yourself to the IRS, there are still good reasons for filing for an extension and not-so-good ones.